kshurik/rekkobook/docs/chapter3/intro_to_analytics.md

 1. A/B Testing: Conducting controlled experiments by comparing different versions of ranking and recommendation models to identify the most effective approach.
 A/B testing helps evaluate the impact of changes and improvements on key metrics and allows for data-driven decision-making.
+Also, more advanced approach is to estimate the potential improvement of the product metrics without executing A/B tests.
+After some time and controlled experiments, you can gather the history and use online data to estimate offline product metrics.
+However, this requires a lot of effort and great data process to come to this level.

 2. User Feedback Analysis: Collecting and analyzing user feedback, such as ratings, reviews, and surveys, provides valuable insights into user preferences and satisfaction.
 This feedback can be used to tailor and refine the ranking and recommendation algorithms to better meet user needs.

-3. Continuous Monitoring and Iterative Improvement: Implementing robust monitoring systems to track user interactions, evaluate model performance over time, and identify areas for improvement.
+3. Continuous Monitoring and Iterative Improvement: Implementing robust monitoring systems to track user interactions, evaluate model performance over time for data drift, and identify areas for improvement.
 By continuously analyzing data and iterating on the models, businesses can refine their algorithms to deliver more accurate and relevant recommendations.

 4. Feature Engineering: Iteratively improving the input features of the ranking and recommendation models based on user feedback and observed patterns.
 Feature engineering involves selecting,